‘Young And The Restless’ Spoilers: Victor Behind Murder Plot? Teases Adam Is Alive And Returning

 Although, Abby is going to begin to feel ostracized by her family and wonder what is going on with them.
 Abby is being groomed by Victor to take over at Newman Enterprises.
 If she pushes the others to reveal the truth, she will find out about Victor’s scheme with Chloe.

 Abby could even go tell Jack (Peter Bergman) and Ashley (Eileen Davidson) about Victor’s evil plot to kill Adam.
-Jack is vicious when it comes to his enemies and this could be the perfect excuse for him to go after Victor.
+Jack is vicious when it comes to his enemies, and this could be the perfect excuse for him to go after Victor.

 Some spoilers even suggest that Jack could blackmail Victor into signing everything over to Abby.
 Abby could then join the Abbotts to become the most powerful family in Genoa City.